mikkokallio/dbapp-code/README.md

 * Editing event information should be possible.
 * Add locations to events.
 * User can change password.
+* Max attendees show be shown and should have effect.
 * Bug: wrong button gets the spinner in some views.
 Also smaller buttons cause a bump in size!
 * Deleting an event should be possible.
 Or canceling, so the event doesn't just vanish.
 * Intro transition screen for new users after registration: go to events and show modal "welcome, blah blah"